KatarinaSiggelkow/pennchildlanglab.github.io/_posts/posters/2021-01-08-lsa-poster-sarah.md

 ---

-Former lab undergraduate Sarah Nam is presenting a poster at the LSA 2021 Virtual Annual meeting on The Influence of Verb Information on Learning Novel Words.
-Sarah is now a graduate student at Vanderbilt
+Former lab undergraduate Sarah Nam is presenting a poster with Katie at the LSA 2021 Virtual Annual meeting on The Influence of Verb Information on Learning Novel Words.
+Sarah is now a graduate student at Vanderbilt.